swaptacular/swpt_accounts/protocol.rst

    may use these flags for different purposes.
 The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account must be removed from the server's database:
+Bit ``0`` has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account MUST be removed from the server's database:

    * The account is "scheduled for deletion".

-   * The account has no prepared transfers that await finalization.

-   * Enough time has passed since account's creation. [#creation-date]_

    * Account's configuration have not been updated for some time.
      [#config-delay]_

+   * The account has no prepared transfers (incoming or outgoing) that await finalization.
-   * It is very unlikely that an amount bigger than ``negligible_amount`` will be lost if the account is removed from server's database.

-   * It is very unlikely that the account will be "resurrected" by a pending incoming transfer.
+   * It is extremely unlikely that amount bigger than ``negligible_amount`` will be lost if the account is removed from server's database.
+(Note that this implies that it very unlikely that the account will receive an incoming transfer.)

+   * Enough time has passed since account's creation. [#creation-date]_

-   If those condition are *not met*, accounts must not be removed.
+   If those condition are *not met*, accounts MUST NOT be removed.
 Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform about that. [#purge-delay]_